The Blame Triangle

 The Beginning of Healing

-I could write a lot about the healing process, but let's start our journey out of the blame triangle with two attitudes:
+I could write a lot about the healing process, but let's start our journey out of the blame triangle with two choices:

-Be honest with yourself and God - Own where you place the blame for your pain.
-And then, talk to God about it.
+Choose honesty with yourself and God - Blaming others alone protects us from the pain of our failures.
+Blaming ourselves alone saves us from the pain of realizing repairing the relationship is outside of our control.
+Own where you place the blame for your pain, and talk to God about it.
 The Psalms are replete with examples of this kind of self-honesty (see Psalm 10 & Psalm 31).
 Obsessive thinking won't heal your pain.
 Only relating to Jesus honestly will heal relational loss.

-Let's put more energy into wrestling with our pain before Jesus than blaming ourselves, others, or God.
+Put more energy into wrestling with your pain before Jesus than blaming yourself, others, or God.

 A Final Encouragement (or two)

 Because relational loss is so disorienting, I want to remind you of two things:

 God is faithful, and He's got you.
 Keep entrusting yourself to Him because He's trustworthy.
 Jesus felt the pain of separation from His Father as He suffered in our place.
 When you're hurting and wondering if you can keep doing this, turn your eyes to Jesus.
 He loves you.